 The food was ok on the cruise.
 Breakfast seemed to be too much of the exact same thing they didn’t change it up enough.
 Lunch was a madhouse very unorganized hard to find a table (breakfast was often like this too).
 I felt there had to be some way to make it a little less chaotic- other ships do it.
 The risotto at dinner was so good we started order it every night for our table. the pizza at lunch was very good but everything else was just ok. the pasta is made fresh on the ship as well as the pizza.
 It was also the first time we have had cuttlefish and we really enjoyed it.

-We really liked the itinerary because we were in port every day and the ports required very little travel so while the excursions were 4-6 hours long it was mostly spent doing something and not on a bus.
-It even allowed time in port usually after an excursion but we also didn’t feel exhausted because we weren’t going straight for 12 hours.
+We really liked the itinerary because we were in port every day.
+The ports required very little travel so while the excursions were 4-6 hours long.
+Time was mostly spent doing something and not on a bus.
+It even allowed time in port usually after an excursion.
+We also didn’t feel exhausted because we weren’t going straight for 12 hours.

-The ship had a small play ground area. while there were broken pieces and it was not well maintained the kids enjoyed it and it gave them a feeling of normalcy.
+The ship had a small play ground area.
+There were broken pieces and it was not well maintained.
+The kids enjoyed it and it gave them a feeling of normalcy.
 A chance to just play which was great after 4-6 hours of site-seeing.
 The bedrooms have 2 bunk beds which the kids loved because they didn’t have to take turns.

 While it wasn’t great it wasn’t horrible, We would cruise MSC again if the itinerary can’t be beaten.
 In this case, it couldn’t and the port excursions were very reasonable.
 For 4 of us 6 different ports, we average $66 per person per day for tours which is extremely reasonable given today’s cruise ship tour prices.